thanksmister/voice-panel-android/README.md

       {% endif %}
  ```

-In the above example, "entity_locale" and "entity_id" are used to provide a sepcific sensor status.
-In this case we asked "what is the status of the main door?" and Snips responsed with "The main door is closed", which is the status of the sensor.main_door entity.
+In the above example, "entity_locale" and "entity_id" are used to provide a specific sensor status.
+In this case we asked "what is the status of the main door?" and Snips responds with "The main door is closed", which is the status of the sensor.main_door entity.

 ### Time/Date

 You can get the current time and date from Home Assistant components using voice commands.
-Add the follwing intent scripts to the "intents.yaml" file to handle intents for Time/Date.
+Add the following intent scripts to the "intents.yaml" file to handle intents for Time/Date.

 * "What's the date?"
 * "What day is it?"